helemysm/attention_exoplanets/README.md

 This code contains the implementation of the model used in my paper.

-Diagram of the designed architecture.
 The architecture contains three encoders.
 Each encoder works with the `EncoderBlock`  class.
 This class calls the `MultiHeadedAttention` class implemented in `model.py`, but it is also possible to work with pytorch's own class (`nn.MultiheadAttention`).
 The important is to modify the return so that it returns the attention weights.

+Diagram of the designed architecture:

 ![model](imgs/model_exo.png)